swashdev/uroboros/README.md

 ========

 Uroboros is a pretty simple Snake clone that runs in your computer's terminal.
-It has currently been tested on Windows, macOS, and Linux.
+It is confirmed to run on Linux.
+However, previous builds have also been tested on macOS.

 Uroboros is a project I started as part of an effort to build more games by challenging myself to see what I could build in only a week.
 The bulk of the game's logic was written in only two days (actually one and a half, with the other half dedicated to troubleshooting my compilers) and much of the rest of the time so far has been spent smoothing things out.
-I'm optimistic that I'll be able to get version 1.0.0 out there by the time the deadline comes up.

 Play of the Game